Certificate of Creditable Coverage: Everything You Need to Know

 - If you don’t receive a certificate by mail within 30 days of termination, you’ll want to contact the insurance company and verify your mailing address.

-- Some health insurance companies are now delivering the certificate online over the Internet or via e-mail, which is a much quicker method than mailing the documents.
+- Some health insurance companies are now delivering the certificate online or via e-mail, which is a much quicker method than mailing the documents.

 - If you are in between jobs, the certificate is available from the COBRA plan administrator or the administrator of a short-term medical insurance company, whichever type of coverage you choose to have while unemployed.

 - Keep in mind that not all health insurance companies provide such certificates.
 For example, supplemental, foreign, and international travel insurance plans don’t provide a COCC.

 - After you receive a COCC, you’ll want to immediately forward it to your new health insurance company, while also keeping a copy for your records.